awsdocs/amazon-workspaces-administration-guide/doc_source/manage-workspaces-users.md

 You can use the Amazon WorkSpaces console to edit the user information for a WorkSpace\.

 **Note**
 This feature is available only if you use Microsoft AD or Simple AD\.
-If you use Microsoft Active Directory through AD Connector or a trust relationship, you can manage users and groups using [Active Directory Users and Computers](https://technet.microsoft.com/en-us/library/cc754217.aspx)\.
+If you use Microsoft Active Directory through AD Connector or a trust relationship, you can manage users and groups by using [ Active Directory](https://docs.microsoft.com/powershell/module/addsadministration/?view=win10-ps)\.

 **To edit user information**